Harvard Crimson Logo

 Harvard Crimson LogoHarvard Crimson Logo PNG

 The outstanding sports teams of Harvard University perform under a stylish and majestic emblem of a heraldic type.
-The Harvard Crimson logo is a simple and clear reflection of fame, close connection with the region’s history, and pride in past achievements.
+The Harvard Crimson logo is a simple and clear reflection of fame, a close connection with the region’s history, and pride in past achievements.

 Harvard Crimson: Brand overview